addy1997/al-Go-rithms/CONTRIBUTION_GUIDELINES.md

 fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## Naming Conventions

+Please refer to [this](https://betterprogramming.pub/naming-conventions-in-go-short-but-descriptive-1fa7c6d2f32a) blog for naming the files and folders.